 One of the most important factors to consider when choosing a cloud-to-cloud management service is which cloud storage services it can work with.
 The short of it is: MultCloud supports over 30 cloud storage services, while odrive supports over 20 services.

 While MultCloud and odrive both support many of the best cloud storage services, MultCloud in general has a stronger selection, including the excellent EFSS Egnyte Connect and our top-rated note-taking app, Evernote — earning it another win in this round.

 Supported Cloud Storage Providers and Transfer Protocols

 As is the case with practically every other multi-cloud management service, MultCloud and odrive support the immensely popular Google Drive, OneDrive and Dropbox cloud storage trinity.
-They also support the widely used cloud IaaS solution Amazon S3, though neither of them support Microsoft Azure.
+They also support the widely used cloud computing Amazon S3, though neither of them support Microsoft Azure.

 When it comes to transfer protocols, MultCloud and odrive likewise support File Transfer Protocol and the WebDAV.
 These protocols allow you to connect to cloud services that are not officially supported by MultCloud or odrive as long as the cloud services in question have FTP or WebDAV support enabled.